ds-gat/DS-GAT/config/HOWTO_run.md

 # How to run DS-GAT experiments

-`models.py` uses argparse — configs in this folder are reference documentation.
-Copy the CLI command from the YAML header and adapt as needed.
+All experiments are launched through `models.py`.
+The recommended way is to pass a YAML config file with `--config`; every value in the file becomes a default that any CLI argument can override.

 ---

-## Environment setup
+## 1. Environment setup

 ```bash
 conda activate torchgpu